Read about how one suburb created a community garden that demonstrates a permaculture response to land repair, community fellowship, and growing food.

-Yet I have to think that Toby Hemenway in Gaia’s Garden was encouraging me to not sweat the small stuff when he said, “In the rich interconnectedness of an ecosystem, small failures are shrugged off.”
+Yet I have to think that Toby Hemenway in Gaia’s Garden: A Guide to Home-Scale Permaculture was encouraging me to not sweat the small stuff when he said, “In the rich interconnectedness of an ecosystem, small failures are shrugged off.”

-Instead, and consistent with our college campus location, we’ve grown into an educational demonstration, melding eco-restoration and food production through permaculture design.
+Consistent with our university campus location, therefore, we grew into an educational demonstration garden, combining eco-restoration and food production through permaculture design.

-We installed a 300 gal.
-(1000 L) tank to harvest rainwater from the existing shed as part of a workshop for the public and college students.
-We were quite industrious that year (650 people hours worked!), and did the following:
+We installed a 300-gallon tank to harvest rainwater from the existing shed as part of a workshop for the public and college students.

 - Hosted a spring seed swap